GSA/Section508.gov/_pages/manage/2023-03-28-manage-gwaa-faq.md

 </ol>

 ## Will I be able to write open-ended explanations to answer selections?
 Yes.
 At the end of the assessment tool, there will be an open-ended question (see Question 105 General Information) where you may write any additional details about your program, answer selections, etc. Please use this form field to provide any additional narrative you would like.
-When referencing a specific question, please put the Dimension (e.g., Conformance Metrics) and the question number (Question 76).
+When referencing a specific question, please put the Dimension (e.g., Conformance Metrics) and the question number (e.g., Question 76).

 **Reviewed/Updated:** April 2023